rchiechi/doi2bibtex/README.md

     html                Write output to HTML.
     clipboard           Copy output to clipboard.
     textfile            Write output to a standard text file.

+Invoke a subcommand with -h to see options specific to that command.
 ```

 You can also feed it more DOIs on the command line after the subcommand.